sportsball-ai/av-rs/README.md

 # qtff-rs

-This is a crate that can be used to read QTFF files.
+This is a crate that can be used to read and write QTFF files.